SiaFoundation/siad/modules/renter/README.md

 been updated within the healthCheckInterval the health loop sleeps until the time interval has passed.

+**Assumptions / Complexities**
-Since the health loop works off of the `LastHealthCheckTime` it is important to note that this is assuming that the `LastHealthCheckTime` is being kept updated and accurate throughout the filesystem.
+ - `LastHealthCheckTime` is being kept updated and accurate throughout the filesystem.

 #### Repair Loop
 The repair loop is responsible for uploading new files to the renter and repairing existing files.
-The repair loop uses a `directoryHeap` which is a max heap of directory elements sorted by health.
+The heart of the repair loop is `threadedUploadAndRepair`, a thread that continually checks for work, schedules work, and then updates the filesystem when work is completed.

 We always check for backup chunks first to ensure backups are succeeding.
-The repair loop then checks if the file system is healthy by checking the top directory element in the directory heap.
+For the rest of the filesystem the repair loop uses a directory heap.
+The directoryHeap is a max heap of directory elements sorted by health.
+The repair loop checks if the file system is healthy by checking the top directory element in the directory heap.
 If healthy and there are no chunks currently in the upload heap, then the repair loop sleeps until it is triggered by a new upload or a repair is needed.
 Chunks are added to the upload heap by popping the directory off the directory heap and adding any chunks that are a worse health than the next directory in the directory heap.
 This continues until the `MaxUploadHeapChunks` is met.
 The repair loop will then repair those chunks and call bubble on the directories that chunks were added from to keep the file system updated.
 This will continue until the file system is healthy, which means all files have a health less than the `RepairThreshold`.